gnars-dao/gnars-frontend/packages/webapp/README.md

 ```
 ## Wagmi cli

-this project uses [Wagmi CLI](https://wagmi.sh/cli/getting-started) to interact with contracts
+This project uses [Wagmi CLI](https://wagmi.sh/cli/getting-started) to interact with contracts

-to add new contracts, set them up on `wagmi.config.ts` and run `pnpm wagmi generate` to update the sdk
+To add new contracts, set them up on `wagmi.config.ts` and run `pnpm wagmi generate` to update the sdk
 You might need to add a ETHERSCAN_API_KEY for it to work, like so:

 ```bash